You are here

 - The Call for Proposals provides an overview of the program, assessment and eligibility criteria, important definitions and further information about the application process.
 Please download the 2019 Call for Proposals here.

-- The Stage 1: Letter of Intent Application Guide contains step-by-step instructions on filling out a letter of intent and full application, and includes every question you will be asked throughout the Stage 1 online process.
+- The Stage 1: Letter of Intent Application Guide contains step-by-step instructions on submitting a letter of intent and includes every question you will be asked throughout the Stage 1 online process.
 The Stage 2: Full Application Guide for 2019 is forthcoming and will be provided to applicants who are invited forward to the Stage 2 process.

 LEVEL Youth Granting does not fund: